30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 To make sure that setting up your new PlayStation 4 is as simple as possible, check out our video below showing you the best way to get the PS4 up and running.

-There is every possibility that the HDMI cable that comes in the box won't be long enough for your home set-up so you will have to buy a new one.
-If you're a Pro owner don't be fooled, there are some snake-oil peddlers out there that will tell you there are 'special' 4K HDMI cables. .
+There is every possibility that the HDMI cable that comes in the box won't be long enough for your home setup, so you will have to buy a new one.
+If you're a Pro owner though, don't be fooled: there are some snake-oil peddlers out there that will tell you there are 'special' 4K HDMI cables.
+There aren't.

-It does look like but unless you've fallen through time with an 8K TV and , a standard cable will suit you just fine.
+It does look like 8K will need a new version of HDMI but unless you've fallen through time with an 8K TV and PS5, a standard cable will suit you just fine.

 2. Get the most out of your headphones

-Voila, no more anti-social TV noise, you're surrounded by the ambient noise of Fallout 4's Commonwealth and, if you have an inline mic, you can use this for in game chat or even commentary recording for Twitch.
+Voila, no more anti-social TV noise: you're surrounded by the ambient noise of Fallout 4's Commonwealth instead and, if you have an inline mic, you can use this for in-game chat or even commentary recording for Twitch.

 If you want the completely wireless experience, you can connect a Bluetooth headset to your PS4 too, although you'll need to check that it's officially supported as not all Bluetooth headphones are.
 All you have to do is turn on your headphones, head over to 'Settings > Devices > Bluetooth Devices' and select your headphones.